Welcome to today's edition of the Rush 24-7 podcast.

 Now, philosophically, that might be another question.

-Is it worth roughing up a prisoner to save five, six, seven, ten million lives?
+Is it worth roughing up a prisoner to save five, six, seven, 10 million lives?

-But it is certainly not beyond the pale to say, yeah, I think it might be worth to get a little rough with These guys, and we'll apologize later, in order to save ten million Americans.
+This is not an easy question, but it is certainly not beyond the pale to say, yeah, I think it might be worth to get a little rough with these guys, and we'll apologize later, in order to save 10 million Americans.

 You see, I have this antiquated notion.

-I have this odd sentiment that when it comes to, well, my worldview, I think the president's worldview, I think conservative worldview.
+I have this odd sentiment that when it comes to, well, my worldview, I think the president's worldview, I think conservative worldview, you ready for this?

 Are you sitting down?